-- the percentage of people testing positive continued to increase for those aged 70 years and over in the week ending 3 January 2023 - for those aged school Year 12 to 24 years, the percentage of people testing positive decreased in the two weeks up to 3 January 2023, but the trend was uncertain in the most recent week
+In the week ending 31 January 2023, the percentage of people testing positive for coronavirus (COVID-19) in England increased for those in school Year 7 to aged 34 years and those aged 50 to 69 years.
+The percentage of people testing positive increased in the two weeks up to the 31 January 2023 for those aged 2 years to school Year 6 and those aged 35 to 49 years, but the trends were uncertain in the most recent week.
+The percentage of those aged 70 years and over testing positive decreased in the two weeks up to the 31 January 2023, but the trend was uncertain in the most recent week.

-Figure 4: The percentage of people testing positive for coronavirus (COVID-19) decreased for most age groups in the week ending 3 January 2023
+Figure 4: The trends in the percentage of people testing positive for coronavirus (COVID-19) varied across age groups in the week ending 31 January 2023

-Modelled daily percentage of the population testing positive for COVID-19 on nose and throat swabs by age group, England, 23 November 2022 to 3 January 2023
+Modelled daily percentage of the population testing positive for COVID-19 on nose and throat swabs by age group, England, 21 December 2022 to 31 January 2023

-- 1. Credible intervalswiden slightly at the end as there can be a delay between the swab being taken and reporting of results.
+- Credible intervals widen slightly at the end as there can be a delay between the swab being taken and reporting of results.
 We report latest figures based on the reference day for that week because of this greater uncertainty in the most recent days. - 2.
 There is a higher degree of uncertainty in our estimates for each age group in England compared with England overall.
 This is shown by widercredible intervals.